About the author: Alina Khazanova, Product Designer @ Elementor

 Iconography is another important stylistic choice for your website and you’ll want to define some basic rules for its usage.
 This includes decisions such as whether you’re using a ready-made icon library such as Font Awesome or your own custom icons, as well as the style of the icons — colored vs monochromatic, filled vs outline, etc.

-Icon geometry in Google’s Material Design Guidelines
+Icon Geometry In Google’s Material Design Guidelines

 Like with your fonts, you’ll also want to include the main icon sizes that should be used.
 Keep in mind that with custom icons, it may be necessary to include certain icon grids or rules about how to create the graphics.